 At any point in time during your fundraising campaign, if you need additional materials, contact us at (573) 449-2003 or firstname.lastname@example.org and we'll get them right out to you.

 Reports and Donor Addresses

-Check in with your TMP Team Leaders, Holly Greenup and Lisa Gutiérrez, for an updated list of who has donated to you.
+Check in with your TMP Team Leaders for an updated list of who has donated to you.
+Barring any technology glitches, a list of donors and their addresses will be sent to you via email on Fridays each week while you are actively fundraising.
 They will be able to send updated lists to you throughout your campaign.
 Use the lists to send personal thank you notes to your donors.

 Team Marine Parents Shirt